nim-lang/Nim/doc/manual.rst

 As seen in the above example, the case expression can also introduce side effects.
-When multiple statements are given for a branch, Nim will use the last expression as the result value, much like in an `expr` template.
+When multiple statements are given for a branch, Nim will use the last expression as the result value.

 Table constructor
 -----------------